TotalA-Unofficial-Updates/Modular-Patch/README.md

 # DDRAW [ Rendering ]

 Replaces the underlying legacy DDRAW system with a version that is compatible with Total Annihilation.\
-It uses the Window API to draw to the screen instead of relying on legacy and progressively unsupported drawing methods.
+It uses the Windows API to draw to the screen instead of relying on legacy and progressively unsupported drawing methods.

 # DPLAYX [ Network ]